The cry we hear from deep in our hearts, comes from the wounded child within.

 – Thich Nhat Hanh

-Having multiple parts of self does not necessarily mean that we have a multiple personality disorder (Dissociative Identity Disorder), parts of ourselves that have to go to extremes, but instead a healthy personality.
+Having multiple parts of self does not necessarily mean that we have a multiple personality disorder (Dissociative Identity Disorder), parts of ourselves that have to go to extremes to survive unimaginable traumas.
+Having a healthy psyche and personality is to have multiple parts of ourselves and to appreciate and to develop a relationship with “all of us”.
 These parts of us have unique sets of memories.
 In fact, our life experiences are recorded in memory.
 When we have difficulties as adults it is often because our child parts of self are holding painful memories and experiences from childhood.
-These parts of ourselves need to be seen, understood, helped to heal in order to allow us as adults to live a more full life and to feel self-love.
+These parts of ourselves need to be seen, heard, understood and helped to heal in order to allow us as adults to live a more full life and to feel self-love.

 Here are 5 ways that we can help heal our inner child and increase self-love.